wso2/docs-is/en/includes/guides/authentication/conditional-auth/passkey-progressive-enrollment-based-template.md

 # Passkey Progressive Enrollment

-The passkey progressive enrollment adaptive script is only required if **Passkey** is set as a first authentication factor and there is a need to enable progressive passkey enrollment.
-The primary objective of this script is to smoothly transition users to adopt **Passkey** as their primary authentication method.
+The passkey progressive enrollment adaptive script is only required if **Passkey** is set as a first authentication factor and you wish to enable passkey progressive enrollment.
+This enables users to enroll their passkeys at the moment they are signing in to the application.

+The primary objective of this script is to smoothly transition users to use passkeys as their primary authentication method.

 !!! info
-    Learn how to enable login with passkeys for applications in [Add Passkey Login]({{base_path}}/guides/authentication/passwordless-login/add-passwordless-login-with-passkey/).
+    Learn how to set up passkey login and enable passkey progressive enrollment for applications in [Add Passkey Login]({{base_path}}/guides/authentication/passwordless-login/add-passwordless-login-with-passkey/).

 ## Overview

 The script is designed to execute during the authentication flow.
 When a user initiates passkey enrollment, the system prompts the user to log in with one of the other configured first-factor authentication methods.
-After successful authentication using one of those methods, the user is guided to passkey enrollment.
+After successfully logging in, the user is guided through the passkey enrollment.

-A successful enrollment results in the user being authenticated within the system.

 !!! warning
-    For the script to function, you must have one or more additional authenticators configured in the first step alongside **Passkey**.
+    For the script to properly function, you must have one or more additional authenticators configured in the first step alongside **Passkey**.

 ## How it works

-Shown below is the script of the passkey progressive enrollment conditional authentication template.
+Shown below is the conditional authentication template for passkey progressive enrollment.

 ```javascript
 var onLoginRequest = function(context) {